Protecting the Protected Group: Circumventing Harmful Fairness: Model

-Further, we assume that the bank knows the joint distribution of $(X,A,Y)$ from historical data.
-In particular, it knows the exact conditional probability of being a good borrower given the attributes; we will denote it by $p(x,a)=\P(Y=1\mid X=x, A=a)$.
+We assume that the bank knows the joint distribution of $(X,A,Y)$ from historical data.
+In particular, it knows the exact conditional probability of being a good borrower given the observable attributes; we denote it by $p(x,a)=\P(Y=1\mid X=x, A=a)$.\footnote{Indeed, this is aligned with previous works that consider fairness as a post-processing step \cite{corbett2017algorithmic,hardt2016equality}.}

-The banks makes lending decisions based on $A$ and $X$ but without observing $Y$.
+The bank makes lending decisions based on $X$ and $A$ but without observing $Y$.
 It uses a classifier $c: \X\times \{0,1\} \to [0,1]$ where $c(x,a)$ is the probability of giving a loan to a population of borrowers with $X=x$ and $A=a$.
-Each loan given to a good borrower brings a revenue\footnote{In contrast to the rest of the literature, we allow dependence of bank's revenue on non-protected attribute $X$.
-This becomes important if $X$ also encodes the type of loan a client is applying for, e.g., different borrowers may need a different amount of money and thus bring a different revenue/loss.} of $\alpha_+(X)>0$ to the bank while each bad borrower leads to a loss of $\alpha_-(X)>0$; we assume that $\alpha_\pm$ are bounded functions of $X$.
-The bank aims to maximize its revenue, which depends on the choice of a classifier $c$, and is defined by
+Each loan given to a good borrower brings a revenue\footnote{In contrast to the rest of the literature, we allow the bank's revenue to depend on the non-sensitive attribute $X$.
+This becomes important if $X$ also encodes the type of loan a client is applying for, e.g., different borrowers may need a different amount of money and thus bring a different revenue/loss.} of $\alpha_+(X)>0$ to the bank while each bad borrower leads to a loss of $\alpha_-(X)>0$; we assume that $\alpha_\pm(x)$ are bounded functions of $x\in \X$.
+The bank's revenue depends on the choice of a classifier $c$, and is defined by

 To ease notation, we define $t(x)$ and $r(x,a)$ such that for every $a\in \{0,1\}, x\in \X$